 Physical Education -Students participate in physical education activities twice a week.

 Computers – Students attend a weekly computer class on a variety of topics.

 Electives - Students may choose electives from the following courses: advanced band, choir, music appreciation, hand bells, advanced art, current events, money matters, Spanish, and study hall.

 Art - The sixth grade art program includes drawing technique, a variety of art medium and technique, and the emphasis of the seven elements of art.

 6th Graders will be taking the "Cultural Tour" this year!

-- We will go to Cranbrook in the Fall to correlate with our Minerals and Rocks unit in Earth Science.
+- We will go to Cranbrook to emphasize our minerals and rocks unit.